k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: multiple messages for gnomes noticing eggs
 - Allow cutting a known spider web by force-fighting it
 - Check obj_resists when destroying items via erosion
+- Fix: player could drop a cursed loadstone by wielding it